(Last Updated on : 11/07/2018)

 , a descendant of a noble Arab tribe, received in the 7th century in Mecca through the intermediary of the Archangel Gabriel.
 The revelation came upon Muhammad when he was in middle life, and he made it known progressively to his companions over a number of years.
 These utterances of the revelation were subsequently committed to writing, and constitute the Quran, which is the sacred book of Islam.
 Following its revelation to Muhammad, Islam rapidly spread and become the religion of virtually all Arabs.

 of the Quran is Arabic, which is the sacred language of Islam.
-The words of the Quran have been faithfully preserved in the form in which they were originally received, even down to the minutest points of detail, and their recitation constitutes a liturgical act.
-Being the uncreated Word of God', it is the Quran is at the centre of the Islamic religion.
+The words of the Quran have been faithfully preserved in the form in which they were originally received and their recitation constitutes a liturgical act.
+Being the uncreated Word of God, the Quran is at the centre of the Islamic religion.
 The Holy Quran states that God has given man an alternative between good and evil

-Practice of Islam
+Five Pillars of Islam

 Apart from the five pillars, an important part of the practice of Islam is the prohibition of wine and pork.
 Wine symbolizes confusion and error whereas pork is a symbol of uncleanliness and sin.
 Gambling and usury are also forbidden by Islamic law.